|Emma McGowan NatureCity author & contributor|

 Fifty-three of the children completed the study.
 Initially results showed no difference between the three groups.
 However, analysis of blood samples showed that participants with increased red blood cell levels of EPA and DHA showed improvements in spelling and attention and reductions in oppositional behavior, hyperactivity and cognitive problems.

-Researchers from the University of Athens Medical School conducted the study.
-It was published in the June, 2013 issue of the International Journal of Cardiology.
+Researchers from the Sansom Institute for Health Research at the University of South Australia conducted the study.
+It was published online ahead of print on November 8, 2013, in the Journal of Attention Disorders.

 Omega-3s have been linked to a number of health benefits, including alleviating arthritis pain, better moods, improved joint mobility, helping with age related macular degeneration, and aiding your immune system.

 Because omega-3 fatty-acids are not found naturally in the human body, it is especially important to make sure that they are a part of your daily diet.
-Oily, dark fish such as tuna and salmon are high in DHA and EPA omega-3s, while ALA omega-3 fatty-acids are plant derived and can be found in flaxseed oil, vegetable oil, and walnuts.
+Oily, dark fish such as tuna and salmon are high in DHA and EPA omega-3s.